vapor/vapor/README.md

 ## ⚠️ State of Vapor

 Vapor is in a generally stable state with [several projects](/Documents/PROJECTS.md) currently active and hosted in the cloud.
-With that said, we are still considered _under development_ at least until the official Swift 3 release, and future api changes should be anticipated.
+With that said, we are still considered _under development_ at least until the official Swift 3 release, and future API changes should be anticipated.

 ## Backers